DataBiosphere/toil/docs/running/cloud/kubernetes.rst

 #. ``TOIL_KUBERNETES_HOST_PATH`` **can** be set to allow Toil jobs on the same physical host to share a cache.
 It should be set to a path on the host where the shared cache should be stored.
 It will be mounted as ``/var/lib/toil``, or at ``TOIL_WORKDIR`` if specified, inside the container.
 This path must already exist on the host, and must have as much free space as your Kubernetes node offers to jobs.
 In this example, we are using ``/data/scratch``.
 To actually make use of caching, make sure to also pass ``--disableCaching false`` to your Toil workflow.

-#. ``TOIL_KUBERNETES_OWNER`` **should** be set to the user name of the user running the Toil workflow.
+#. ``TOIL_KUBERNETES_OWNER`` **should** be set to the username of the user running the Toil workflow.
 The jobs that Toil creates will include this username, so they can be more easily recognized, and cleaned up by the user if anything happens to the Toil leader.
 In this example we are using ``demo-user``.

 Note that Docker containers cannot be run inside of unprivileged Kubernetes pods (which are themselves containers).
 The Docker daemon does not (yet) support this.
 Other tools, such as Singularity in its user-namespace mode, are able to run containers from within containers.
 If using Singularity to run containerized tools, and you want downloaded container images to persist between Toil jobs, you will also want to set ``TOIL_KUBERNETES_HOST_PATH`` and make sure that Singularity is downloading its containers under the Toil work directory (``/var/lib/toil`` buy default) by setting ``SINGULARITY_CACHEDIR``.
 However, you will need to make sure that no two jobs try to download the same container at the same time; Singularity has no synchronization or locking around its cache, but the cache is also not safe for simultaneous access by multiple Singularity invocations.
 Some Toil workflows use their own custom workaround logic for this problem; this work is likely to be made part of Toil in a future release.